Table of Contents

 But when you’re out drinking and have to look away from your drink, cap your glass with this!

-Might I add that this isn’t just a Bali trick, and you can make this smart purchase for simply hanging out in your hometown safely.
+Might I add that this isn’t just a Bali trick?
+It can be used everywhere.

 Fake Tour Guides

-If you really want a well-executed tour of Bali, I recommend using these platforms:
+If you really want a well-executed tour of Bali, here are some official platforms:

 Gambling Rings